WHAT to Eat

 People who follow a lower-carb diet tend to have higher glucose in the morning and lower glucose levels in the afternoon.

-Counterintuitively, higher waking glucose can be managed by dialling back fat in the evening.
-This is because excess energy from fat can cause all your fuels to back up in your system overnight.
+Counterintuitively, dialling back fat in the evening often helps lower waking glucose the next day.
+Excess energy from fat can cause all your fuel to back up in your system overnight.

-Rather than simply delaying meals until the afternoon, it’s ideal to prioritise protein (which typically comes with some fat) and fewer carbs in the morning, even if your blood glucose is marginally above.
+Rather than simply delaying meals until the afternoon, it’s ideal to prioritise protein (which typically comes with some fat) and fewer carbs in the morning, even if your blood glucose is marginally above your trigger.
 This usually allows blood glucose to drop so you can eat again sooner.

 Save any carbohydrates until your blood sugars are lower in the afternoon to bump your glucose back up before bed, but not so much that you boost blood glucose above the upper limit.